Little hierarchy problem: Overview

 Nonetheless, verification of weak scale SUSY (WSS, SUSY with superpartner masses at or around the weak scale as characterized by m(W, Z, h) ≈ 100 GeV) requires the direct observation of at least some of the superpartners in sufficiently energetic colliding beam experiments.
 As recent as 2017, the CERN Large Hadron Collider, a p–p collider operating at centre-of-mass energy 13 TeV, has not found any evidence for superpartners.
 This has led to mass limits on the gluino m > 2 TeV and on the lighter top squark m} > 1 TeV (within the context of certain simplified models that are assumed to make the experimental analysis more tractable).
 Along with these limits, the rather large measured value of m_{h} ≈ 125 GeV seems to require TeV-scale highly mixed top squarks.
 These combined measurements have raised concern now about an emerging Little Hierarchy problem characterized by m_{W,Z,h} ≪ m_{sparticle}.
 Under the Little Hierarchy, one might expect the now log-divergent light Higgs mass to blow up to the sparticle mass scale unless one fine-tunes.
 The Little Hierarchy problem has led to concern that WSS is perhaps not realized in nature, or at least not in the manner typically expected by theorists in years past.

+Researchers Cheng and Low summarize the little hierarchy problem as "the tension between the naturalness of the electroweak scale and the precision measurements showing no evidence for new physics up to 5-10 TeV".